Current Funded Research

 OTHER EXCITING PROJECTS FUNDED BY OMF:

-OMF has newly awarded a grant totaling $1.8 million to establish a new ME/CFS Collaborative Research Center at Harvard.
-The new Harvard Center will be led by OMF Scientific Advisory Board members Ronald G. Tompkins, MD, ScD, and Wenzhong Xiao, PhD, and will work synergistically with the ME/CFS Collaborative Research Center at Stanford led by Ronald W. Davis, PhD, of Stanford University, also funded by OMF.
+OMF has newly awarded a grant totaling $1.8 million to establish a new ME/CFS Collaborative Research Activities at MGH and the Harvard Affiliated Hospitals.
+The new Harvard project will be led by OMF Scientific Advisory Board members Ronald G. Tompkins, MD, ScD, and Wenzhong Xiao, PhD, and will work synergistically with the ME/CFS Collaborative Research Center at Stanford led by Ronald W. Davis, PhD, of Stanford University, also funded by OMF.
 All science funded by OMF continues to be under the overall direction of our Scientific Advisory Board, directed by Ron Davis.
 Click here for more information.

 Stanford ME/CFS Data Management and Coordination Center